Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Why trust me

 I do not promise miracles.
 I promise honesty, refined technique, and complete dedication to your result.
-If during the consultation I perceive that you are not a good candidate for the lifting, or that your expectations are not realistic, I will say this clearly.
+If during the consultation I perceive that you are not a good candidate for the facelift, or that your expectations are not realistic, I will say this clearly.
 I prefer to lose a surgery than to make a patient unhappy.

 The deep plane facelift is the most important surgery I perform.
 It is my specialty within the specialty.
 And it is the procedure I am most proud to deliver because it transforms lives in a profound and lasting way.